 Parks & Recreation

 Recreation opportunities abound in and around Claremore!
-Family fun activities like fishing, swimming, camping, sailing and boating can be enjoyed on the shores of Lake Oologah.
-Family outings, scenic strolls, picnic shelters, fishing, disc golf, heated dock, bike and walking trails are available on beautiful Claremore Lake.
-Children and youth enjoy activities like special summer youth camps and the popular “Blast” after school program.
-Claremore and Rogers County have extensive private and public hunting, fishing and trail experiences.
+Family fun activities like fishing, swimming, camping, sailing and boating can be enjoyed on the shores of nearby Lake Oologah.
+Family outings, scenic strolls, picnic shelters, fishing, disc golf, heated dock, bike, mountain bike, and walking trails are available on beautiful Claremore Lake.

 The Claremore Park System is recognized as one of the finest in Oklahoma.
 Parks are accessible in every area of the city including sports complexes, tennis courts, soccer and ball fields, playground equipment and walking trails.

-The City of Claremore Park Department’s current biking and walking trail covers 2.50 miles.
-The trail connects Claremore Community Center and Claremore Lake Park around the soccer complex and through a scenic wooded area.
+The City of Claremore Park Department’s current biking and walking trail connects Claremore Community Center and Claremore Lake Park around the soccer complex and through a scenic wooded area.
 Claremore mountain bike trail is a 10+ mile single-track trail located on the east banks of Claremore Lake.

 (918) 342-2522 I www.claremorecity.com